Wings of Tatev & Tatev Monastery: Complete Guide

 - A private transfer or taxi buys you a fixed price and your own timing, and makes sense if you’re basing in Goris or want to control the schedule rather than share a minibus.

-- A rental car is the move if you’d rather split the trip over two days, chase the Devil’s Bridge, and carry on to the cave-town of Khndzoresk.
+- A rental car is the move if you’d rather split the trip over two days, chase the Devil’s Bridge, and carry on to the cave-town of Khndzoresk or the prehistoric standing stones of Karahunj near Sisian.
 Our guide to car rental in Armenia covers the paperwork and the mountain-road driving, and note that the eastern border areas beyond here are under a “do not travel” advisory - keep well clear of them.

 Public transport gets you as far as Goris (marshrutkas leave Yerevan’s southern station in the morning, around four to five hours) but no further in any useful way - from Goris you’ll still need a taxi to Halidzor.
 Our guide to getting from Yerevan to Goris and Tatev breaks down the minibus, the shared taxi and that last hop to the cable car.
-Spring through autumn is the season to come: the cabins run year-round, but winter brings shorter hours, Monday closures and the real chance of a gorge socked in with cloud.
+Late spring through early autumn is the season to come: the cabins run year-round but never on a Monday, in any season - and winter brings shorter hours, half-hourly departures and the real chance of a gorge socked in with cloud.

 Fitting Tatev into a bigger trip

 Because it’s so far south, Tatev works best either as a deliberate two-day excursion or bundled into the classic southern tour.
 If you’re weighing the drive, our guide to Khor Virap monastery - the postcard monastery under Mount Ararat - covers the sight most often paired with Tatev on that long loop, and it’s a far shorter run from the capital.
 Tatev is the biggest of the day trips flagged in our roundup of things to do in Yerevan, which will help you decide how many nights the capital is worth before you head south.
 For more monasteries, gorges and caves to string a southern route around, browse the full attractions section - Tatev is the grand finale, but it’s a long way to drive for one plateau, however spectacular.
-Our roundup of the best monasteries in Armenia shows how to slot Tatev in with the rest without a punishing day.
+Our roundup of the best monasteries in Armenia shows how to slot Tatev in with the rest without a punishing day, and our map of Armenia’s monasteries and UNESCO sites by region puts it in context against the other 19.

 Photos